MON-FRI: 9:00 AM – 6:00 PM

 Overhead Lighting for Base Visibility

 Overhead lighting provides the foundation.
-It ensures that the space is usable and that surfaces are clearly visible.
+It ensures the space is usable and that surfaces are clearly visible.

+Fixtures from the bathroom lighting collection provide even illumination while keeping the design clean.
 This layer should support the space without drawing attention to itself.

 Wall Lighting for Balance and Clarity